Worux/advanced-passgen/README.md

-# advanced-passgen
+# Advanced Password Generator

-A advanced Python password generator tool.
+DO NOT DELETE "data" FILE!
+It needs for password generation.